For Stability!: Logo

 The party's logo and initial abbreviation was the letter S with an exclamation point.
 The choice of the logo received a lot of criticism, especially in Sigulda, for the similarity of the logo with Sigulda's trademark "S!gulda aizrauj".
-Since Sigulda's trademark is 12 years older than the party, the court decided to ban the party "For Stability!" to use the trademark S! in economic circulation, including in advertising and online, without the permission of the municipality of Sigulda region.
+Since Sigulda's trademark is 12 years older than the party, the court decided to ban For Stability! from using the "S!" trademark in economic circulation, including in advertising and online, without permission of the municipality of Sigulda.
 Until December 2023, the party used the long version of the logo with the full name of the party before changing it to the current "ST!" one.